ebpf-networking/bash-cni/README.md

 ## Install the bash-cni plugin

 You can pull the `cericwu/bashcni` image first.
 Or you could build your own image using the `docker build -t <your_image_name> .` command.
 Here we use the `cericwu/bashcni` image.
 Usually we don't need to pull the image.
-We use this step to make sure that you have access to the docker repository.
+It is used here to make sure that you have access to the docker repository.

 ```
 $ docker login